yatowoo/JpsiJet/README.md

 __Statistics of event selection (vs triggers, and in run-wise)__: Physics Selection (PS), trigger, event cuts, track cuts (no tracks), filtered in nano AOD (with candidates of physics objects) and corresponding reject reasons.

+For offline trigger,use `AliAnalysisTaskMultiDielectron::SetTriggerMask` instead of `AliAnalysisTaskSE::SelectCollisionCandidates`, if event cuts/filter existed.
+And trigger class is selected by `AliAnalysisTaskMultiDielectron::SetFiredTriggerName`. (__PWGDQ/dielectron__ ONLY)

 <details>
 <summary>ALICE Offline Triggers</summary>